-Here is a list of 10 low carb staples to help you plan ahead and stay on your low-carb or keto plan.
+Here is a list of 10 low-carb staples to help you plan ahead and stay on your low-carb or keto plan.
 This list covers everything, so make sure and adjust based on your preferences and sensitivities.

-For those just starting out and even for you long-timers, sticking to your healthy low carb lifestyle can be difficult.
+For those just starting out and even for you long-timers, sticking to your healthy low-carb lifestyle can be difficult.
 There are carbohydrates, sugar, and sneaky anti-foods in everything.
-Some times it's hard to figure out what's 'safe' and what's not.
+Sometimes it's hard to figure out what's 'safe' and what's not.
 Eating low-carb takes a bit of rewiring your brain to look for certain things to avoid.

 You should start by reading labels.
 Pay attention to carbohydrate count, sugar count, and fiber count.
 You should also check out the ingredients list under the white Nutrition Facts box.
 This is where the really important information is.
 If you're trying to stay away from sneaky ingredients like high fructose corn syrup (HFCS), hydrogenated fats, hydrolyzed fats, trans fats, and other scary chemicals, this is where they will be listed.

 Eggs are one of nature's amazing foods that come prepackaged for our enjoyment.
 Boil a few up and you can easily transport them anywhere with you for a great snack on the go.
 You can also make all kinds of great things with them.
 One of my favorites is the timeless deviled egg.

 Everyone loves bacon, right?
 You can cook it ahead of time and snack on it throughout the day.
 It's great crumbled on a salad, wrapped around a jalapeño popper, or alongside some eggs.

 Flax meal is an amazing replacement for flour in all kinds of recipes.
 You can use it to make pancakes, muffins, bread, and crackers.
 Full of healthy fat and fiber, this staple is a must in any low-carb lifestyle.